FAQs - Digital Thesis Submission

 What if I have some material that cannot be included within my thesis document e.g. maps, creative works, audiovisual material?

-Please contact the UMER team by email who will be able to advise on converting the material to digital format.
+Please contact the Minerva Access team by email who will be able to advise on converting the material to digital format.
 If the material has been created by other people, you will need permission from the copyright owners.
 More information is available from the University Copyright Office.

-Do I still need to submit two hard bound copies of my thesis?
+Do I still need to submit hard bound copies of my thesis?

-Yes.You must submit the electronic copy of your thesis as well as the two hard bound copies of your final thesis.
+Yes.You must submit the electronic copy of your thesis as well as the required hard bound copies of your final thesis.

 On the form when I upload my thesis, there is a question about the year of initial submission of my thesis.
 What should I enter here?